 This program is now complete.
+The original program promo is available above.
 Archived editions from the interviews below are now available for each guest.
 Just click on the guest name below to be taken to their particular program.

 Celebrate Women Making History with Theresa Carrington, founder of Ten by Three

 Theresa Carrington, Chief Executive Officer of Ten by Three, shares the story of the companies founding, the models it uses to eradicate poverty in third world villages, and the importance of empowering women to make a difference in the life of those villages.

 Celebrate Women Making History with Joan Elhoffer, owner of seven McDonald’s Restaurants

 Joan Elhoffer, owner of seven McDonald’s Restaurants in the St. Louis area, shares her story of rising from working at a McDonald’s counter at age 16 to being an owner/operator today.
 During the conversation she shares her insights on setting goals, the importance of education and training, running a successful business, and having women in leadership positions.

 Celebrate Women Making History with Women in Journalism